lencx/awesome/NodeJS.md

 - [Node.js: fs-extra](https://github.com/jprichardson/node-fs-extra) - Node.js: extra methods for the fs object like copy(), remove(), mkdirs()
 - [fast-glob](https://github.com/mrmlnc/fast-glob) - It's a very fast and efficient glob library for Node.js
   - [globby](https://github.com/sindresorhus/globby) - User-friendly glob matching
+- [adm-zip](https://github.com/cthackers/adm-zip) - A Javascript implementation of zip for nodejs.
+Allows user to create or extract zip files both in memory or to/from disk